-- About Oracle Fleet Patching and Provisioning Oracle Fleet Patching and Provisioning (FPP) is a service in Oracle Grid Infrastructure. - Fleet Patching and Provisioning Architecture The Fleet Patching and Provisioning architecture consists of a Fleet Patching and Provisioning Server and any number of Fleet Patching and Provisioning Clients and targets. - Oracle Fleet Patching and Provisioning Features Oracle Fleet Patching and Provisioning (FPP) provides various features to ease configuration and management tasks.
+- About Oracle Fleet Patching and Provisioning Oracle Fleet Patching and Provisioning (FPP) is a service in Oracle Grid Infrastructure. - Oracle Fleet Patching and Provisioning Architecture Oracle Fleet Patching and Provisioning architecture consists of an Oracle Fleet Patching and Provisioning Server and any number of Oracle Fleet Patching and Provisioning Clients and targets. - Oracle Fleet Patching and Provisioning Features Oracle Fleet Patching and Provisioning (FPP) provides various features to ease configuration and management tasks.